-If you will be staying in New Zealand for more than a year, you’ll need to convert your foreign driver licence to a New Zealand driver licence, provided that your foreign licence is current or is expired for not more than 12 months.
+If you will be staying in New Zealand for more than a year, you’ll need to convert your overseas driver licence to a New Zealand driver licence, provided that your overseas licence is current or is expired for not more than 12 months.

-How can I convert my foreign licence to a New Zealand licence?
+How can I convert my overseas licence to a New Zealand licence?